 I love gemstones!
 I love to study and inspect gemstones.
 For me, the most interesting aspect of gemmology is the specific qualities held by each of these wonderful natural minerals.

-Not all gemstones possess special optical effects it all dependants on their natural formation millions of years ago.
-With human intervention and ingenuity, man has managed to enhance nature’s beauty a little more through understanding nature’s ‘building blocks’.
+Not all gemstones possess special optical effects, it all depends on their natural formation, millions of years ago.
+Thanks to human intervention and ingenuity, we have managed to enhance nature’s beauty a little more, making it into something extra special.

 Where do I start?

 Asterism and Chatoyancy (cat’s eye)

-The vast majority of us have seen sapphires and rubies; they both belong to the same species or ‘family’ known as corundum.
-Rubies are red corundum all other colours are sapphires, unless it’s a pinkie orange then it’s a Padparadasha (!) – But I will keep that for another time, its just important to understand the the chemical makeup of these three stones is the same.
-High quality corundum’s are transparent to translucent but if the stone is heavily included it can appear opaque.
+The vast majority of us have seen sapphires and rubies; they both belong to the same species – or ‘family’ – known as corundum.
+Rubies are red corundum, all other colours are sapphires – unless it’s a pink-orange, then it’s a padparadasha.
+High quality corundums are transparent to translucent, but if the stone is heavily included, it can appear opaque.
 Colour is also an important factor when it comes to quality.
-On this occasion however, it is the inclusions I’m going to focus on.
+On this occasion however, it is the inclusions we will focus on.

 So, how do inclusions help with the asterism affect?

-Light is reflected by inclusions within the gemstone; asterism however doesn’t just happen with any type of inclusion.
-Firstly inclusions must be orientated in a parallel fashion like fibres, needles and hollow tubes (bear in mind these inclusions are minute and are very great in numbers).
+Light is reflected by inclusions within the gemstone; asterism, however, doesn’t just happen with any type of inclusion.
+Firstly, inclusions must be oriented in a parallel fashion like fibres, needles, and hollow tubes (bear in mind these inclusions are minute and are very great in numbers).

-As you can see in the image these inclusions not only lie parallel to each other they also occur in three different directions.
-The stone must be cut in the correct way and always cut cabochon in order to best display asterism.
-When a light source is shone directly on top of the cut stone the line of light reflected back will be perpendicular to the inclusions and will appear as a six-rayed star (see orange coloured lines).
+As you can see in the image, these inclusions do not only lie parallel to each other, they also occur in three different directions.
+The stone must be cut in the correct way, and always cut cabochon in order to best display asterism.
+When a light source is shone directly on top of the cut stone, the line of light reflected back will be perpendicular to the inclusions and will appear as a six-rayed star (see orange coloured lines).

 Sapphires in particular can also appear as a rare twelve-rayed star.